microsoft/vscode-docs/docs/editor/profiles.md

 A profile can include:

 * Settings - In a profile-specific `settings.json` file.
-* Extensions - The list of extensions included in current profile.
+* Extensions - The list of extensions included in the current profile.
 * UI state - View layout (positions), visible views and actions.
 * Keybindings - In a profile-specific `keybindings.json` file.
 * Snippets - In a profile-specific `{language}.json` files.